TheLab-ms/Bylaws/README.md

-Bylaws
+Bylaws - OLD
 ======

-TheLab.ms Bylaws to track changes.
+This was where TheLab.ms Bylaws were tracked.
+But the Bylaws document has been converted to markdown and moved to the website-makers repository.

+You can find the current document here; https://github.com/TheLab-ms/website-makers/blob/master/pages/legal/Bylaws.md